lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 - [ ] Create cleanup procedures for obsolete relationships
 - [ ] Implement confidence-weighted relationships

-*Dependencies: 4.5.x builds upon the simple trait extraction in 5.4.3 and can be developed in parallel with 4.2.x, but full integration depends on 4.2.x*
+*Dependencies: 4.5.x builds upon the basic trait extraction in 3.1.3 and can be developed in parallel with 4.2.x, but full integration depends on 4.2.x*

 ## Phase 4: Recommendation System